danse-inelastic/pyre/docs/pyreBasics.rst

 If you have not read :ref:`the tutorial <pyre-tutorials>`, please read it through and try out examples there to get a feeling of pyre components and pyre applications.
-Here, we are trying to explain a few key concepts in pyre:
+Here, we cover in more depth these key concepts in pyre:

  * Inventory